banasmita24/Hack-Elite-AI-Powered-Food-Spoilage-Detection/README.md

 # Hack-Elite-AI-Powered-Food-Spoilage-Detection

 ## Overview
 This project aims to develop an AI-powered food spoilage detection model using transfer learning with the Image captioning and ResNet50 architecture.
-The model classifies images of fruits as either fresh or spoiled/ healty or unhealthy, providing a valuable tool for reducing food waste and enhancing food safety.
+The model classifies images of food as either fresh or spoiled/ healty or unhealthy, providing a valuable tool for reducing food waste and enhancing food safety.
 Integration of Raspberry pi pico W with sensors like DHT-11, MQ135 can also be seen.

 ## Table of Contents